 A number of artworks were recuperated at the end of the war by the French authorities.
 Those whose owners were not identified were placed in custody in national museums pending their restitution to their rightful owners; they are classified as 'national museum recoveries'.
 The inventory of these is freely available online at the website of the National Museums Recovery.
 Some of these artworks are still being detained by the state due to a lack of claims.
 Some artworks were also bought by the state in the regular market and were eventually proved to have been looted.
 When they are owned by public entities, these works become inalienable.
-To allow for their restitution, a bill must thus be passed to allow for their deaccessionning from the public collections.
+Since recently, to allow for their restitution, a bill had to be passed to allow for their deaccessionning from the public collections.
 For instance, a law was adopted in February 2022 to allow for the return of 14 works from the public collections looted during Nazi occupation.
+Finally, a framework deaccessioning law was adopted on 22 July 2023 which provides for an exception to the inalienability principle of public collection to allow for the restitution of the Nazi-looted items in public collection.

-40 Who is responsible for insuring art, antiques or collectibles loaned to a public museum in your jurisdiction?
+39 Who is responsible for insuring art, antiques or collectibles loaned to a public museum in your jurisdiction?